Week 16 NFL Power Rankings: Biggest breakthroughs for every team

 Week 15 ranking: 12

 Biggest breakthrough: Offensive line.
 Finally.
 The line has gone from being a weak link during the first six years of Andrew Luck's career to being a strength of the Colts this season.
-That group has given up only 16 sacks, second-fewest in the NFL, after giving up a league-high 56 last season.
+That group has given up only 16 sacks, second fewest in the NFL, after giving up a league-high 56 last season.
 Improved line play has played a significant factor in helping the Colts to a top-10 total and scoring offense. -- Mike Wells

 10. Baltimore Ravens (8-6)